Summer Procrastination: How to Avoid It This Year

 We respond really well to rewards.
 What some pool time?
 Finish reading that assigned book!
 Can’t get yourself motivated to paint your bedroom?
 Let yourself take a nap when you finish it.
 Just figure out what motivates you and plan that as a reward.
 The bigger the task, the bigger the reward.

-Hopefully, these tips will help you start planning a bit this summer and get some of those items on your list completed!
+Hopefully, these tips will help you avoid the dreaded summer procrastination!
+Start planning a bit this summer and get some of those items on your list completed!

-How do you keep yourself motivated in the summer?
+How do you avoid summer procrastination?
 Let me know in the comments below!

-Related Posts: How to Spend the Summer Before Senior Year, How to Save your Summer from your Summer Assignment, How to Be Productive When You Just Don’t Want To, 4 Ways Your Phone Can Improve Your Time Management
+Related Posts: How to Spend the Summer Before Senior Year, How to Save your Summer from your Summer Assignment, How to Be Productive When You Just Don’t Want To, 4 Ways Your Phone Can Improve Your Time Management, How to Use Time Blocking to Get Stuff Done